pediapress/mwlib/docs/renderserver.rst

-nslave.py usage
+nslave usage
 ------------------
 nslave understands the following options:

 ``--cachedir=CACHEDIR``

-  specify cachedir to use. this is where nslave.py will store generated documents.
+  specify cachedir to use. this is where nslave will store generated documents.

 ``--serve-files-port``